-In his 39-year career, Isabella has been an editor for Marvel and DC.
+In his 43-year career, Isabella has been an editor for Marvel and DC.

 October of 2009 saw the publication of Isabella's 1000 COMIC BOOKS YOU MUST READ, a lively history of the American comic book industry wrapped around mini-commentaries of over a thousand terrific comic books from 1938 to present.
 It was in the top ten of its Amazon category for several months.

 Isabella continues to work for many clients while developing new projects.
 Isabella and his wife Barbara, an award-winning manager and pharmacist, reside in Medina, Ohio, where he is a much sought-after speaker by the area libraries and schools.
-Their children, Eddie and Kelly, attend The Ohio State University in Columbus, Ohio.
+Their children, Eddie and Kelly, are graduates of The Ohio State University in Columbus, Ohio.